Directors’ Duties: The UK Perspective

 An interesting application of the duty to promote the success of the company to investigations is that where directors may be implicated in misconduct, they must disclose their own wrongdoing.
 A director who asserts the privilege against self-incrimination will therefore breach this duty.

 In insolvency situations, the interests of creditors will take precedence over the interests of members.
 This can materially change how the board approaches an investigation.
 A company’s solvency position can change for reasons unrelated to the investigation but also for reasons central to the investigation, such as where there has been an internal fraud.
 If there are concerns about the company’s solvency, directors should proactively seek legal and financial advice as to their altered duties.
+The duties owed under sections 171 to 177 of the CA 2006 do continue even after the relevant company has entered into an insolvency procedure.

 General oversight obligations and oversight of material investigations